shtsai/networking-project/quagga/README.md

 cp /usr/share/doc/quagga/examples/vtysh.conf.sample /etc/quagga/vtysh.conf
 ```

 After you have the vtysh.conf file, you need to make one change in it.
-Disable the setting for "service integrated-vtysh-config" by commenting out this line.
+Disable the setting for "service integrated-vtysh-config" by commenting out this line using "!".
 ```
 !
 !
 Sample configuration file for vtysh.